ThunderTecke/PID_Py/README.md

 plt.legend()
 plt.show()
 ```
-In the example above, the PID historian records `setpoint`, `processValue` and `time`.
+In the example above, the PID historian records `setpoint`, `processValue`. `time` is also recorded when at least one parameter is recorded.
 Time is the elapsed time from the start.
 After that a graphic is draw with `matplotlib`.

 #### Historian parameters list
 - `P` : proportionnal part